SS-Polizei & SS-Feldgendarmerie:

 *Oberscharführer, Waffen-SS Feldgendarmerie:

 One could say this uniform is the “most subdued” of the SS-Polizei Uniforms in the collection, only identified as “Feldgendarmerie” with the piping on the shoulder boards, but then, it says SS all over it, and someone to avoid, or, in the Allied case shoot at uniform, with the Individual tank kills on the sleeve, and the silver strip around the collar-means a group leader., I see him not in the police role at all, but setting up tank raps with Molotov cocktails and panzerfausts.
-Like he was trying to keep the roads open at one point, then he was stuck in a “Fortress City” or backing their way back to Germany, hoping a cease-fire would come.
+He was trying to keep the roads open at one point, then he was stuck in a “Fortress City” or backing their way back to Germany, hoping a cease-fire would come.

 SS-Scharführer, Feldgendarmerie, custom SS-Camouflage 4-Pocket Jacket: